 I cut the 2″ PVC pipe into 2½” long pieces.
 That makes them as tall as the 3″ piece of pine (as a reminder, 1″ x 3″ board is actually ¾” x 2½”, which is why I cut the PVC to 2½”).
 I cut out the mouth of my first PVC piece by guessing how big I wanted the opening to be.
 I got lucky, it worked well; small enough that it held the bar, but wide enough that it doesn’t take three guys to pull it back out.

-I used that first piece as the template for all of the others so that there was some consistency.
-I also sanded down the pieces when I was done, and gave the mouth more of a rounded edge since the bar needs to slip in and out of this gap.
+I used that first cut piece as the template for all of the others so that there was consistency.
+I also sanded down the pieces when I was done, and gave the mouth a rounded edge since the bar needs to slip in and out of this gap.
 I doubt PVC can scratch a bar, but why risk it; it only took 10 minutes to sand the whole lot of them.

 Let’s say you wanted to do a 6-bar holder; only for Olympic bars.
 Leave 3″ before you mark the board for your first holder.
-Then mark every 4″ until you’ve marked all six spots, add another 3″ after the last mark then chop the rest of the board off.
+Then mark every 4″ until you’ve marked all six spots, add 3″ after the last mark then chop the rest of the board off.
 In this scenario, your board would be 26″ long.

 Note: If you do have bars other than standard Olympic bars, or a mix of men’s and women’s bars, watch the length (or height, in this case) because they are not all the same.
 If you notice on my rack, I had to place the rack at a height that allowed for the cups to grab all of the bars, even the shorter Swiss Bar.